zc1036/lips/README.md

 ## Builtin functions/macros

-These functions are defined in the `LIPS-USER` package and are accessible from lips macro substitutions or inside lisp source files executed by `INCLUDE-DEFS`.
+These functions are defined in the `LIPS-USER` package and are accessible from lips macro substitutions or inside Lisp source files executed by `INCLUDE-DEFS`.

 ### `MACRO` _name_ _arg-list_ _body..._ => _nothing_